TV & Movies

 Paramount Pictures

 “I’m very excited to bring Mean Girls back to the big screen,” Fey said in a statement when the film was announced in January 2020.
 “It’s been incredibly gratifying to see how much the movie and the musical have meant to audiences.
 I’ve spent 16 years with these characters now.
 They are my Marvel Universe and I love them dearly.”
-Fey will take on writing duties once again, while her husband Jeff Richmond, who composed the music for the Broadway production, will also return for the film, which is being co-directed by Samantha Jayne and Arturo Perez Jr.

-Mean Girls opened on Broadway in April 2018, six months after a trial run in Washington, D.C., and was nominated for 11 Tony Awards.
-While Mean Girls made young actors Lindsay Lohan, Rachel McAdams, and Amanda Seyfried even bigger stars, the musical film adaptation will bring in a new generation of triple-threat stars to fill the iconic shoes of Cady, Regina, and every memorable North Shore student.
-However, as McAdams told Bustle, the possibility of the OG Plastics making a return isn’t out of the question.
+As for the Mean Girls movie, it made young actors Lindsay Lohan, Rachel McAdams, and Amanda Seyfried even bigger stars, and in the forthcoming adaptation, a new generation will fill the shoes of Cady, Regina, and every memorable North Shore student — and, as McAdams told Bustle earlier this year, the possibility of the OG Plastics returning isn’t out of the question.

 Mean Girls: The Musical Cast

-On Feb.
-17, Fey announced that she would return to North Shore High for Mean Girls: The Musical, reprising her role as “pushover” teacher Ms. Norbury, and Tim Meadows would return as everyone’s favorite principal, Mr. Duvall.
-During an appearance on Late Night with Seth Meyers, she jokingly said that, unlike the students, they’re not too old to play their characters again.
+During an appearance on Late Night with Seth Meyers, Fey jokingly said that, unlike the students, they’re not too old to play their characters again.
 “We couldn’t age out — teachers work forever,” she said.
-“I want it to be like when Gilligan from Gilligan’s Island was at a trade show and you’re like, ‘Oh he looks so old in his little hat.’
+“I want it to be like when Gilligan from Gilligan’s Island was at a trade show, and you’re like, ‘Oh, he looks so old in his little hat.’
 That’s my goal.”

 However, not every North Shore faculty member will be a familiar face, and the same goes for the students’ parents.
-On Feb.
-28, Deadline reported that The Office star Jenna Fischer has been cast to play Cady Heron’s mom, a role originally played by Ana Gasteyer.
-The next day, it was announced that Busy Phillips would play Regina’s iconic “cool mom” June, who was famously portrayed by Amy Poehler in the 2004 film.
-On March 24, The Hollywood Reporter announced that Jon Hamm would play Coach Carr, the creepy and sweaty gym teacher who can’t teach sex education to save his life, while Search Party actor Connor Ratliff will play Mr. Rapp, another North Shore teacher.
+In February, Deadline reported that The Office star Jenna Fischer has been cast to play Cady Heron’s mom, a role originally played by Ana Gasteyer.
+Busy Phillips will play Regina’s iconic “cool mom,” June, who was famously portrayed by Amy Poehler in the 2004 film.

 The only major role that has yet to be announced is Cady’s father, who was played by Neil Flynn.